ourresearch/openalex-docs/additional-help/faq.md

 ### How often is the data updated?

 For now, the database snapshot is updated about once per month.
 However, in the future we will probably offer a much faster update cadence (approximately daily) as an optional, [paid upgrade](faq.md#whats-your-sustainability-plan).
 If you're interested in that, drop us a line at [team@ourresearch.org](mailto:team@ourresearch.org).
+We also offer a much faster update cadence—as often as once every few hours—through [OpenAlex Premium.](https://openalex.org/pricing)

 ### Is your data quality better than \_\_\_\_?